 10 Strategies to Encourage Students to Actually DO the Pre-Class Work in Flipped and Active Learning Classrooms

 Online Course: How to Create Effective and Engaging Flipped Learning Experiences

 In this self-paced, online course, you will create a flipped lesson plan for one of your courses.
 This course is available for individuals, groups, departments, and colleges & universities.
-You may add a live Q&A session, private discussion forum, and customized assignments.
+You may add a live Q&A session and private discussion forum.

 Flipping the College Classroom: Practical Advice from Faculty